Getting out of Debt

 • Your payments must be current for you to keep the property.

-• Some debt that can’t be discharged generally include student loan payments, child support obligations and certain types of tax debt.
+• Some debts that can't be discharged generally include student loan payments, child support obligations, and certain types of tax debt.

 To file Chapter 7, your income must be under the median income for your state and household size.
 One piece of good news is that Social Security income isn’t counted as income.